Strawberry Rhubarb Cottage Cheese Cheesecake with an Oat & Almond Press In Crust – Gluten Free

 Add the drained cottage cheese – will have 3 1/4 cups (3/4 cup liquid remaining use or discard) to the carafe of a blender.

-Add eggs, sour cream, sugar, lemon juice, vanilla and sea salt.
+Add eggs, sour cream, sugar, lemon juice, vanilla, sea salt and gluten free all purpose flour.
 Cover the blender – blend until very smooth, from low speed to high (I use a Vitamix.)

 Blend for 1 minute for a creamy and light filling.
 (I find if you blend too much, the cake might crack from over developing the filling.)